LUNAR Events

 Take 4 east (that’s the second “4” exit, the first one is west) about three miles

 where it merges with 99.
-Go south on the combined 4/99 two exits until 4 splits
+Go south on the combined 4/99 one exit to Golden Gate avenue.

 you'll come to Farmington.
-This is your last chance to buy food or other supplies
+This is your last chance to buy food, gas or other supplies.

 and you will cross the Milton-Eugene road.
 About 1 mile beyond the Milton-Eugene road,